EXCLUSIVE-Credit Suisse puts up China brokerage venture for sale -sources

 Citigroup C.N had at one point shown interest in acquiring Credit Suisse Securities China (CSS), they added.

-UBS already has a majority-owned securities brokerage business in China.
-According to Chinese securities regulations, one entity cannot hold two majority-owned brokerage licenses.
+According to Chinese securities regulations, one entity cannot hold two licenses for majority-owned brokerages.
+UBS has a 67% stake in a profitable securities venture with Beijing State-owned Asset Management.

-Credit Suisse owns 51% of CSS and it struck a deal to buy out its partner Founder Securities 601901.SS last year.
-That transaction is yet to receive Chinese regulatory approval.
+Credit Suisse owns 51% of loss-making CSS and struck a deal to buy out its partner Founder Securities 601901.SS last year.
+That transaction has yet to receive Chinese regulatory approval.

 UBS and a spokesperson representing both Credit Suisse and CSS declined to comment.
 Citi declined to comment.